 A: No. Put your completed application directly in the three-hole clasps of your folder.
 Do not use any staples or paperclips.
 Place the sealed envelopes in the folder pockets.

 Q: How should I arrange my application materials?

-A: See the application checklist found on the Instructions and Guidelines page of your application for the appropriate order.
+A: See the application checklist found on page six of your application for the appropriate order.